iainsproat/iain-nodejs/README.md

 # Speckle Automate function template - Python

-This template repository is for a Speckle Automate function written in Python using the [specklepy](https://pypi.org/project/specklepy/) SDK to interact with Speckle data.
+This template repository is for a Speckle Automate function written in Node

 This template contains the full scaffolding required to publish a function to the Automate environment.
 It also has some sane defaults for development environment setups.